 do not like extreme heat, but you might find that it is impossible for you to

 What Leads to Heat Intolerance?

-a stimulant that can cause an increased heart rate and body metabolism.
+a stimulant that can increase heart rate and speed up metabolism.
 This can

 Multiple Sclerosis (MS)